 Cold perishable food should be kept in the cooler at 4°C/40°F or below until serving time.
 Hot food should be kept hot, at or above 60°C/140°F, be wrapped well and placed in an insulated container until serving.

-- Hot or cold foods should not sit out for more than two hours, or one hour in temperatures above 32°C/90°F. If food is left out longer, throw it away to be safe.
+- Hot or cold foods should not sit out for more than two hours, or one hour in temperatures above 32°C/90°F. If food is left out longer, throw for one to be safe.

 - Transport soft drinks or smoothies in washable water bottles — pop in a few ice cubes to keep them cool on hot summer nights.